 Using PJM's price block/unit block method for the calculation of effective MW from RegD resources, all RegD resources are assigned the lowest marginal benefit factor associated with the last RegD MW purchased.
-In this example,
+In this example, all 300 MW have an MBF of 1.0.
+PJM calculates total effective MW from RegD resources to be 300 (300MW x 1.0 = 300 effective MW).

-In Figure 10-24, PJM's price block/unit block calculation of total effective MW from RegD is represented by the area of the blue rectangle which is 400 effective MW.
+In Figure 10-25, PJM's price block/unit block calculation of total effective MW from RegD is represented by the area of the blue rectangle which is 400 effective MW.

 PJM's unit block method is flawed.
 By assigning a single benefit value to every MW, the unit block method undervalues the amount of effective MW provided by RegD MW.
-This is because the marginal benefit curve represents a marginal rate of substitution between RegD and RegA MW, and the area under the curve, at any RegD amount, represents the total effective MW supplied by RegD at that point.
-In fact, RegD is providing effective MW equal to area defined by the green triangle and the blue rectangle in Figure 10-24.
+This means that the amount of RegD and RegA cleared is not consistent with the combinations of RegD and RegA that will provide the target level of regulation service.
+This is because the marginal benefit curve represents a marginal rate of substitution between RegD and RegA MW, and the area under the curve, at any RegD amount, represents the total effective

+MW supplied by RegD at that point.
+In fact, RegD is providing effective MW equal to area defined by the green triangle and the blue rectangle in Figure 10-25.
 This corresponds to 600 effective MW being supplied by RegD resources, not 300 effective MW.
 This means that the actual total effective MW cleared in the market solution is 300 more effective MW than needed to meet the regulation requirement.